UnrealLink

 UnrealLink is a window in LightAct where you can set up most of LightAct's integration with Unreal Engine.
 Once we set up the UE Editor path, we will describe every section of UnrealLink window one by one.

-UE Editor path: this is where you set up the path to UE4Editor.exe or UE5Editor.exe.
-You can find the UE Editor path under Preferences.
+This is where you set up the path to UE4Editor.exe or UE5Editor.exe.
+You can edit this path under Preferences -> UE.

 Choosing the UEEditor path also determines which version of Unreal Engine LightAct is going to launch when launching .uproject Unreal assets.